ButteryCrumpet/otoi/README.md

 - Email address-name e.g `["test@mail.com", "name1"]`
 - Array of email address-name pairs e.g `[["test@mail.com", "name1"], ["mail@test.com", "name2"]]`

+`"files"` is an string or array of input names that relate to a file upload input to be sent as an attachment on the email.

+`"tempate"` is the path, relative to the template directory, of the template to be used to construct the body of the email.

 #### Example Configuration